Madeline Finn and the Shelter Dog

 by Lisa Papp

-In this companion to the award-winning Madeline Finn and the Library Dog, Madeline Finn finds a way to help more dogs and read more stories.
+In this heartwarming companion to the award-winning favorite Madeline Finn and the Library Dog, Madeline Finn finds a new way to help more dogs and read more stories.
+A perfect story for dog lovers, pet adoption and rescue advocates, and young readers learning how to make a difference through community service.

-Madeline Finn asks her mother for a puppy every single day.
-Finally, Mom says yes, and Madeline Finn chooses Star, one of the puppies born to Mrs. Dimple’s dog Bonnie.
 Then Mrs. Dimple tells Madeline Finn about animal shelters―a place many other pets come from.
 After a visit to their local shelter, Madeline Finn has some questions.
 Does anyone play with the shelter dogs, or snuggle with them, or read to them?
-Questions lead to answers, and ideas, and soon Madeline Finn and her human and animal community discover that there are lots of ways for small people to make a big difference.
+Questions lead to answers, and ideas, and soon Madeline Finn and her human and animal community discover there are lots of ways for small people to make a big difference.

-Author-illustrator Lisa Papp offers a heartwarming exploration of life in an animal shelter in this inspiring and endearing book for young readers eager to help their communities.
+Award-winning author-illustrator Lisa Papp offers a kind, empathetic exploration of life in an animal shelter in this inspiring and endearing book.

 Publication Date: 3/1/2019